-2. Press the button under the failed disk.
+2. If necessary, unlock the tray lock by moving it to the right, then press the release of the failed disk.
 The latch pops out.

-3. Pull out the disk tray and remove the screws.
+3. Pull out the disk tray, remove the screws, and replace the failed disk.

+4. Reassemble the disk tray.
 Make sure that the hard disk connectors face the interior of the disk bay when you reassemble the disk.

-4. If you want to prevent easy removal of the disk from the drive bay, set the tray lock: to the left is locked; to the right is unlocked.
+5. If you want to prevent easy removal of the disk from the drive bay, set the tray lock: